 Subsection (7).
 Program-Related Asset.
-Although UMIFA (200-) does not apply to program-related assets, if program-related assets serve, in part, as investments for an institution, then the institution should identify categories for reporting those investments and should establish investment criteria for the investments that are reasonably related to achieving the institution's charitable purposes.
+Although UMIFA UPMIFA (200-) does not apply to program-related assets, if program-related assets serve, in part, as investments for an institution, then the institution should identify categories for reporting those investments and should establish investment criteria for the investments that are reasonably related to achieving the institution's charitable purposes.
 For example, a program providing below-market loans to 1 inner-city businesses may be "primarily to accomplish a charitable purpose of the institution" but 2 also can be considered, in part, an investment.
-The institution should create reasonable credit 3 standards and other guidelines for the program to increase the likelihood that the loans would be 4 repaid.
-5 6 Subsection (8).
+The institution should create reasonable credit 3 4 standards and other guidelines for the program to increase the likelihood that the loans would be 5 repaid.
+6 7 Subsection (8).
 Record.
-This definition was added to clarify that the definition of 7 instrument includes electronic records as defined in Section 2(8) of the Uniform Electronic 8 Transactions Act (1999).
-9 10 SECTION 3.
-STANDARD OF CONDUCT IN MANAGING AND INVESTING 11 INSTITUTIONAL FUND.
-12 13 (a) Subject to the intent of a donor expressed in a gift instrument, an institution, in managing and investing an institutional fund, shall consider the charitable purposes of the 14 institution and the purposes of the institutional fund.
-15 (b) In addition to complying with the duty of loyalty imposed by law other than 16 this [act], each person responsible for managing and investing an institutional fund shall manage 17 and invest the fund in good faith and with the care an ordinarily prudent person in a like position 18 would exercise under similar circumstances.
-19 (c) In managing and investing an institutional fund, an institution: 20 21 (1) may incur only costs that are appropriate and reasonable in relation to the assets, the purposes of the institution, and the skills available to the institution; and 22 (2) shall make a reasonable effort to verify facts relevant to the 23 24 management and investment of the fund.

-management and investment.

-(d) An institution may pool two or more institutional funds for purposes of
+This definition was added to clarify that the definition of instrument includes electronic records as defined in Section 2(8) of the Uniform Electronic 8 9 Transactions Act (1999).
+10 11 SECTION 3.
+STANDARD OF CONDUCT IN MANAGING AND INVESTING INSTITUTIONAL FUND.
+12 13 (a) Subject to the intent of a donor expressed in a gift instrument, an institution, 14 in managing and investing an institutional fund, shall consider the charitable purposes of the 15 institution and the purposes of the institutional fund.
+16 (b) In addition to complying with the duty of loyalty imposed by law other than this [act], each person responsible for managing and investing an institutional fund shall manage 17 18 and invest the fund in good faith and with the care an ordinarily prudent person in a like position 19 would exercise under similar circumstances.
+20 (c) In managing and investing an institutional fund, an institution: 21 (1) may incur only costs that are appropriate and reasonable in relation to 22 the assets, the purposes of the institution, and the skills available to the institution; and 23 (2) shall make a reasonable effort to verify facts relevant to the 24 management and investment of the fund.
+25 (d) An institution may pool two or more institutional funds for purposes of management and investment.

-1 (d) (e) Except as otherwise provided by a gift instrument, the following rules 2 apply: 3 (1) In managing and investing an institutional fund, the following factors, 4 if relevant, must be considered: 5 (A) general economic conditions; 6 (B) the possible effect of inflation or deflation; 7 (C) the expected tax consequences, if any, of investment decisions 8 or strategies; 9 (D) the role that each investment or course of action plays within 10 the overall investment portfolio of the fund; 11 (E) the expected total return from income and the appreciation of 12 investments; 13 (F) other resources of the institution; 14 (G) the needs of the institution and the fund to make distributions 15 and to preserve capital; and 16 (H) an asset's special relationship or special value, if any, to the 17 charitable purposes of the institution.
-18 (2) Management and investment decisions about an individual asset must 19 be made not in isolation but rather in the context of the institutional fund's portfolio of 20 investments as a whole and as a part of an overall investment strategy having risk and return 21 objectives reasonably suited to the fund and to the institution.
+(e) Except as otherwise provided by a gift instrument, the following rules apply:

+1 (1) In managing and investing an institutional fund, the following factors, 2 if relevant, must be considered: 3 (A) general economic conditions; 4 (B) the possible effect of inflation or deflation; 5 (C) the expected tax consequences, if any, of investment decisions 6 or strategies; 7 (D) the role that each investment or course of action plays within 8 the overall investment portfolio of the fund; 9 (E) the expected total return from income and the appreciation of 10 investments; 11 (F) other resources of the institution; 12 (G) the needs of the institution and the fund to make distributions 13 and to preserve capital; and 14 (H) an asset's special relationship or special value, if any, to the 15 charitable purposes of the institution.
+16 (2) Management and investment decisions about an individual asset must 17 be made not in isolation but rather in the context of the institutional fund's portfolio of 18 investments as a whole and as a part of an overall investment strategy having risk and return 19 objectives reasonably suited to the fund and to the institution.
+20 (3) An institution, subject to law other than this act, may invest in any 21 kind of property or type of investment consistent with the standards of this section.